tandberg/karklask/README.md

 An innovative planform for displaying all your grades for NTNU.

-This project is based on javascript with Angular.
+This project is based on javascript with Backbone/Marionette.